top of page

 Dear Prospective Member,

-In a GRC, we learn about how we enact authority, power, justice, and leadership in the here and now, through our collective behavior and contributions.
-The conscious and unconscious ways we connect, divide, and construct our lives together come to light, enabling us to more profoundly understand our location, dislocation, and relocation in context with others.
-As boundaries and divides shift in real-time within the GRC, we co-create a space where we can take up roles and leadership in old and new ways, shed light on hidden aspects of our current reality, and open up new possibilities, new narratives, and new realities.
+Group Relations Conferences offer opportunities to learn about how we enact authority, power, (in)justice and leadership in the here and now, through our collective behavior and contributions.
+The conscious and unconscious ways we connect, divide and construct our lives together come to light, enabling us to more profoundly understand our location, dislocation and relocation in context with others.

 Sincerely,